Frequently Asked Questions

 A: YES!
 We value the trust you have placed in us when you choose us to remodel your home.
 We work with professionals who do everything within their power to minimize risk to themselves and your home.
 However, accidents happen, and we are prepared to respond to the unforeseeable.
 We carry a $1 million liability policy for all of our projects.

 A: Yes, absolutely!
 We realize that our clients change their minds and are happy to accommodate that.
 Additionally in any remodel, or even new builds, surprises can be found.
 Our goal is simple: limit surprises and changes as much as possible by making sure we put in the work during the project development period.
 All of our clients receive a detailed bid which includes a contingency budget to cover unforeseen circumstances.
 This contingency money is purposefully set aside to help our clients stay on budget should it be needed.
-If we don’t need it, great!
-YOU will have some extra money in your pocket or a starter budget for your next remodel!

 A: Allowances are an estimated cost for any given item in a remodel.
 For example, you are told by another contractor you have an allowance of $3 per square foot for floor tile.
 When it comes time to pick a floor tile, your tile options are limited to those that cost $3 per square foot (or less).
 At this point, you either settle for something you aren’t happy with or pick something more expensive increasing the overall cost of your project.
 Some competitive bid contractor use allowances to their advantage to make their final contract appear low.
 In reality, you will end up disappointed when those numbers don’t include the materials you have in mind.